syslog-ng/syslog-ng.github.io/doc/_admin-guide/200_About/README.md

 ## Technical support resources

-Technical support is available to One Identity customers with a valid maintenance contract and customers who have trial versions.
-You can access the Support Portal [[here|oi-support-serv]].
+Technical support for One Identity customers with a valid maintenance contract, as well as for customers who have trial versions, is available via our [[Support Portal|oi-support-serv]].

 The Support Portal provides self-help tools you can use to solve problems quickly and independently, 24 hours a day, 365 days a year.
 The